kmlawson/rethinking-the-world-in-east-asia-mo3354/seminars-spring-version.md

 ### General Further Reading

 * Abe, Masao. *Zen and Western Thought*.
 University of Hawaii Press, 1989.
 (P)
-* Watanabe, Hiroshi, and David Noble. *A History of Japanese Political Thought, 1600-1901*.
-Tōkyō: Internat.
-House of Japan, 2012.
 * Bellah, Robert N. “Japan’s Cultural Identity: Some Reflections on the Work of Watsuji Tetsuro.” *The Journal of Asian Studies* 24, no. 4 (1965): 573–94.
 * Bernier, Bernard.
 “National Communion: Watsuji Tetsuro’s Conception of Ethics, Power, and the Japanese Imperial State.” *Philosophy East and West* 56, no. 1 (2006): 84–105.
 * Berque, Augustin.
 “Offspring of Watsuji’s Theory of Milieu (Fûdo).” *GeoJournal* 60, no. 4 (2004): 389–96.